MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/web/tutorials/babylonjs-webxr-helloworld/prepare-scene-02.md

 ## Add a camera

 1. To allow user input, a camera must be attached to the canvas.
 Let's add the camera of type [BABYLON.ArcRotateCamera](https://doc.babylonjs.com/divingDeeper/cameras/camera_introduction#arc-rotate-camera) that allows us to look around, i.e. can be rotated around object that we've just added to the scene.
-The parameters required to create an instance of the camera are name, alpha (rotation along the longitudinal axis), beta (rotation along the latitudinal axis), radius (distance from the target), and target.
+The parameters required to create an instance of the camera are name, alpha (rotation along the longitudinal axis), beta (rotation along the latitudinal axis), radius (distance from the target), and target (the target the camera should look at).
 Add the following code to the *createScene* function:

     ```javascript
-    var alpha =  -Math.PI / 2;
+    var alpha =  -3*Math.PI/4;
-    var beta = Math.PI / 3;
+    var beta = Math.PI;
-    var radius = 10;
+    var radius = 5;

-    var target = new BABYLON.Vector3(-0.5, 0, -0.5);
+    const camera = new BABYLON.ArcRotateCamera("Camera", 0, 0, 0);
-    const camera = new BABYLON.ArcRotateCamera("Camera", alpha, beta, radius, target);
+    camera.setPosition(new BABYLON.Vector3(alpha, beta, radius));
     camera.attachControl(canvas, true);
     ```